 After the incident, the revolutionaries fled to Lucknow.
 According to official records, 40 people were arrested during the trial.
-Chandrashekhar Azad who could not be captured reorganised the HRA and ran the organisation till 1931.
+Chandrashekhar Azad who could not be captured reorganized the HRA and ran the organization till 1931.
 He shot himself after being grievously injured and down to his last bullet at Chandrashekhar Azad Park (then known as Alfred Park) in a shootout with the police on 27 February 1931.

-Kakori Conspiracy Case:
+Kakori Conspiracy Case

 The trial on the Kakori Conspiracy Case started on 21 May 1926 against 28 active members of the Hindustan Republican Association.
 The lawyers defending the revolutionaries were:

 - R. M. Bahadurji